kshutkin/niceties/draftlog/README.md

 Create mutable log lines into the terminal.

-This is a simplified version of the [draftlog](https://github.com/ivanseidel/node-draftlog) package by [ivanseidel](https://github.com/ivanseidel).
+This is a simplified and improved version of the [draftlog](https://github.com/ivanseidel/node-draftlog) package by [ivanseidel](https://github.com/ivanseidel).

 ### [Changelog](./CHANGELOG.md)